barsoom/attr_extras/README.md

 Crucially, you need to `require "attr_extras/explicit"` *instead of* `require "attr_extras"`.
 Some frameworks, like Ruby on Rails, may automatically require everything in your `Gemfile`.
 You can avoid that with `gem "attr_extras", require: "attr_extras/explicit"`.

-In explicit mode, you need to call `extend AttrExtras.mixin` *in every class* that wants the attr\_extras methods.
+In explicit mode, you need to call `extend AttrExtras.mixin` *in every class or module* that wants the attr\_extras methods.

 ## Philosophy